 FOR BARE-ROOTED PLANTS

-Heel plants in as soon as you open the package to prevent roots drying out.
-A suitable location is out of direct afternoon sunlight with good drainage.
-As soon as you unpack your trees submerge the roots in water briefly or hose them to ensure all root surfaces are damp.
+As soon as you unpack your trees submerge the roots in water for an hour or two or at the very least hose them to ensure all root surfaces are damp.
 Then place the trees upright in a shallow hole and cover loosely with soil.
 Alternatively cover the roots with fine pine bark or other inert material in a bucket or trough with drainage holes.
+A suitable location is out of direct afternoon sunlight with good drainage.
 As long as the roots remain moist deciduous trees can safely be left like this until they begin to shoot in late Winter or early Spring.

 FOR PLANTS IN LEAF